Did you know that, according to a HomeStars survey, almost three-quarters (74%) of Canadian homeowners planned on improving their homes in 2021?

 What to consider before home renovations

-When it comes to considering and planning a home renovation, the biggest tools in your toolbox are going to be research, organization, and, crucially, budgeting + figuring out your finances.
+When it comes to considering and planning a home renovation, the biggest tools in your toolbox are going to be research, organization, and, crucially, budgeting and figuring out your finances.

 Simply put, it’s all about planning and taking the process step by step.
 To get a better idea of what’s involved if you’re looking to do it right, the Canadian Home Builders’ Association has detailed the essential home renovation steps on their site.